LOLboi6/Blooket.JS-reborn/README.md

       Restore the source code of the firebase servers in <a href="https://github.com/AcaiBerii/Blooket.JS-reborn/blob/main/modules/socket.js">socket.js</a>
     </li>
     <li>
-      Update the library to support the latest Blooks.
+      Update the library to support the latest Blooket API and updates.
     </li>
   </ul>
 </div>